Lifestyle Inflation Calculator

 Your current gross salary

 Your current annual salary before deductions.
 If you have multiple income sources, add them together.
-Use your base salary – don't include bonuses.
+Use your base salary only.
+Don't include bonuses.

 Select your province or territory

 Your province affects how much tax you pay on top of federal tax.
-Each province has its own rate – this calculator accounts for all of them.
+This calculator accounts for all of them.

 3